fniessink/toisto/docs/software.md

 }
 ```

-Because Finnish does not distinguish between male and female gender, the third person singular of verbs in Finnish is included directly under the `third person` key:
+Because Finnish does not distinguish between mssculine and feminine gender, the third person singular of verbs in Finnish is included directly under the `third person` key:

 ```json
 {